Wael1122/waa/Operating-System-Support.md

-This wiki page lists all of the OS/Distros that Neofetch officially supports.<br \>
+This wiki page lists all of the OS/Distros that Neofetch officially supports.
 If your OS/Distro isn't here, open an issue on github and I'll gladly add support.

-**Note**: If your OS/Distro isn't listed below then that doesn't mean that Neofetch<br \>
+**Note**: If your OS/Distro isn't listed below then that doesn't mean that Neofetch
 won't work with it.
-Adding support for your OS/Distro is most likely just adding<br \>
+Adding support for your OS/Distro is most likely just adding
 ascii art.

 ### AIX